 July 07, 2019

-House price rises were experienced by all property types:
+House price increases were felt across all property types:

-- The increased number of foreign workers in Malta.
+- the rising number of foreign workers in the country.

 - Terraced houses saw the largest price increase of 105.3% (76% inflation-adjusted)